Weeknight Vegan Crockpot Lentil Soup

 What makes lentil soup healthy?

-All the makings of a perfectly acceptable hearty, filling and protein rich vegetarian soup!
-Lentils are full of fiber, protein and packed full of B vitamins.
-They also have a great amount of iron, which is something all my vegetarians and vegans think about since they do not eat the iron rich red meats.
+All the makings of a perfectly acceptable hearty, filling and protein-rich vegetarian soup!
+Lentils are full of fibre, protein and packed full of B vitamins.
+They also have a great amount of iron, which is something all my vegetarians and vegans think about since they do not eat iron-rich red meats.

 This soup will require 10 minutes of prep, and then your crockpot will do the rest of the work for you.
 Just throw everything into the crockpot in the morning, turn it on for the day, and next thing you know you’ll be coming home to a delicious already made dinner!
 (Thank you crockpot, thank

 How to Store, Freeze, and Reheat Vegan Lentil Soup

 Fridge: store any leftover lentil soup in an airtight container in the fridge for up to 6 days.